medsuet/Xcelerium-IC-Design-Training/Bisal/system_verilog/multiplier_with_cocotb_test/README.md

 ### Data Path

-The Data Path module performs the multiplication operation by accumulating partial products and computes final result 'P'.
+The Data Path module performs the multiplication operation by accumulating partial products and computing the final result `P`.

 #### Inputs

 - `clk`: Clock signal.
 - `reset`: Reset signal to initialize registers.
 - `enReg`: Enable signal to load the input values into internal registers.
 - `enCount`: Enable signal to increment the count.
 - `enShift`: Enable signal to perform shift operations.
-- `ready`: Signal indicating that the result is ready.
 - `A`, `B`: 16-bit input values to be multiplied.

 #### Outputs

 - `P`: 32-bit product of the multiplication.
 - `count`: 4-bit counter value.